Patchyst/Patchyst.github.io/_posts/2019-08-13-BlockCipher.md

 # The Block Cipher
 As the name suggest the block breaks messages into blocks of data each made up of a couple bytes of data in hexadecimal form.
 Unlike a [Stream Cipher](https://patchyst.github.io/indexASCII/) a block cipher encrypts blocks of data rather than individual bits of data.
 ## Separating the message into blocks
+Each block in this project will be separated into 3 - 4 bytes of data or 24 - 32 bits of data.